Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Details on Losses Regularizers

 The regularizers $\regpoisson$ and $\regedge$ have the goal to maintain structural information from the mono depth image $\D_0^r$.
 To this end, we calculate edge images~$\E_0^r$ and $\E_0^*$ from $\D_0^r$ and $\D_0^*$ by utilizing a Sobel filter-based edge detection.
 The edge images $\E$ have values $\in [-1,1]$, with values below 0 indicating edges and discontinuities and values above 0 indicating surfaces.
-Following, we define the edge regularizer $\regedge$ as